Balou97/DnD_Kampagne/content/4_World/1_NPC/Alden.md

 ## Profile

 **Description:**
 Alden is a young and fresh Adventurer of the Thunderblades.
-Together with Arvid and Toruk he helped slaying the Thunderous Boar Gorthok near Amphail.
+Together with [[Arvid]] and [[Toruk]] he helped slaying [[Gorthok the Thunder Boar.jpg| Gorthok the Thunder Boar]] near [[Amphail]].
 Despite this victory they lost their Companion Lyra when they fought against the Frost wolves.
-After this quest they headed north towards Steelheim, where they rest and get ready for their next adventure.
+After this quest they headed north towards [[Steelheim]], where they rest and get ready for their next adventure.

 ---